-Prior to the completion of the Company's initial public offering, the Series B warrants were accounted for as a liability and were marked to market using a hybrid method of an option pricing model and a probability-weighted return methodology.
-The change in fair value of the Series B warrant liability was recorded within other loss.
+The Series B warrants are accounted for as a liability and are marked to market using a hybrid method of an option pricing model and a probability-weighted return methodology.
+The change in fair value of the Series B warrant liability is recorded within other loss.
 As of December 31, 2012, the value of the Series B warrant liability was \$0.4 million as reflected in the accompanying Balance Sheet and the change in the fair value of \$36 thousand for the year ended December 31, 2012 was recorded in the Statement of Operations.